ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 1. Click **Download** or **Copy** and store the API key in a safe location.

-   You use this API key in a later step to enable Visual Studio Code to communicate with the watsonx Code Assistant service and serving environment.
+   The key is only available from this panel for 296 seconds.
+Make sure to store it somewhere you can find it later.

-## Sign up and create service credentials for Db2
+## Sign up for Db2 and create service credentials
 {: #db2}
 {: step}

+Watsonx Code assistant uses Db2 to store code input and output.
+If you don't already have an instance of Db2, {{site.data.keyword.cloud_notm}} can help you create one that is optimized for watsonx Code Assistant.
+If you already have a Db2 instance, you can skip this step.

 1. Select a region from the list of available regions.

 1. Review the preselected Db2 pricing plan.

-   IBM Cloud preselects a pricing plan for watsonx Code Assistant instances.
+   {{site.data.keyword.cloud_notm}} preselects a pricing plan for watsonx Code Assistant instances.

 1. Click **Create**.